nhsengland/datascience/docs/articles/posts/20250314_gen_ai_search_engagement.md

     - Evaluation
 links:
     - LLM as a judge article: https://nhsengland.github.io/datascience/articles/2024/12/31/LLM-as-a-Judge/
-slug: Gen-AI-Search-Engagement
+slug: LLM-as-a-Judge-Engagement
 description: >
-    "A spotlight on how the project 'using LLM as a judge' was marketed effectively by Will Poulett."
+    "A spotlight on how the project 'Using LLM as a Judge to evaluate Gen AI Search' was marketed effectively by Will Poulett."

 ---

 >*“There is no joy in possession without sharing.”*
 >*— Erasmus*

-A spotlight on how the project 'using LLM as a judge' was marketed effectively by Will Poulett.
+A spotlight on how the project 'Using LLM as a Judge to evaluate Gen AI Search' was marketed effectively by Will Poulett.
 <!-- more -->

-## GEN AI Search Project – [Article on our website](https://nhsengland.github.io/datascience/articles/2024/12/31/LLM-as-a-Judge/)
+## Using LLM as a Judge – [Article on our website](https://nhsengland.github.io/datascience/articles/2024/12/31/LLM-as-a-Judge/)

 If we want our work to have the most impact, we need to be communicating it to the right people; and we at the Comms and Marketing function team can help you do that!
-Will Poulett gracefully accepted to take part in an engagement with the comms and marketing team so that he could ensure the GEN AI Search project was getting the most impact it could in the time he had available.
+Will Poulett gracefully accepted to take part in an engagement with the comms and marketing team so that he could ensure the "Using LLM as a Judge to evaluate Gen AI Search" project was getting the most impact it could in the time he had available.
 In this article we will run through what was being done well and what was improved.

 <figure class="inline end" markdown>
 ![AI Generated Cartoon of a robot looking at some text through a magnifying glass.](../../images/LLM_as_a_Judge/LLM-as-a-Judge_cartoon.png)